sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 Upon execution, this method will automatically open our table in a new tab.

-This table view has some nice features which we can take advantage in order to quickly visualize and explore a newly imported data set.
+This table view has some nice features we can take advantage of to visualize and explore a newly imported data set quickly.
 We can search, sort and filter by using the navigation buttons on each column header:

 Screenshot_07